This article was originally published in July 2018. Refreshed: August, 2019.

-Let’s begin with a copywriting truth: achieving a chatty, conversational tone in your writing is really hard.
+Let’s begin with a copywriting truth: making your writing sound conversational is hard.
 Making it appear effortless is harder.

 How the barstool test works

-Originally coined by direct marketing copywriter, Paul Hollingshead from the American Writers & Artists Inc (AWAI), the theory of the barstool test is:
+Originally coined by direct marketing copywriter, Paul Hollingshead from the American Writers & Artists Inc (AWAI), the backbone of the barstool test is this:

 “Your copy should sound like you’re sitting on a barstool, chatting with a friend, rather than lecturing him.”

-By running your copywriting through the barstool test it’s more likely to:
+Running your copy through the barstool test means it’s more likely to:

 - Be free of confusing, industry jargon